 - One Owl Grill serves real coffee and breakfast all day.
 We had their soup, hummus, and fries all were tasty.

 - Pub Asiatico Inle has a great rooftop bar with 2,000k happy hour cocktails.
 The inside restaurant looks straight out of a magazine.

 Useful Myanmar Travel Information

 Booking Myanmar Hotels

-If you are traveling during high season (November-February) we advise booking a hotel in advance.
+If you are traveling during the high season (November-February) we advise booking a hotel in advance.
 Myanmar is becoming a popular tourist destination and hotels book up months in advance.
 Research hotels on TripAdvisor to find one that fits your budget and needs.
 But, did you know you put your travel dates in TripAdvisor and it’ll give you the best rates on several booking websites?
 Most hotels you can actually book right on TripAdvisor.

 We like having the prices from several websites given to us in one spot.
 That way we don’t have to search on several different booking websites.
 You can book hotels and tours right from the TripAdvisor app which makes everything so easy.
 Like we mentioned before we literally booked our Bagan hotel on the app while we were in the taxi heading to the airport to catch our flight to Myanmar.

 The cheapest flight to Myanmar will be to Yangon but in this 2 weeks in Myanmar itinerary, we highly suggest flying to Mandalay.
 There are direct flights to Mandalay from several nearby Asia destinations.
 We flew from Chiang Mai Thailand to Mandalay direct for $220 round trip (bags included) on Bangkok Airways, it was a quick 1.5-hour flight.